 Create a plot to display how the cylinder cross-sectional area and piston spring constant are modified during optimization.

-In the Add plot drop-down list, select DesignVars, which contains the optimization design variables Ac and K.
+In the Data to Plot drop-down list, select DesignVars, which contains the optimization design variables

-The Pressures and PistonPosition plots indicate that the design requirements are satisfied.
-The DesignVars plot shows that the cylinder cross-sectional area Ac is minimized.
+PistonPosition plots indicate that the design requirements are satisfied.
+The

-To view the optimized design variable values, click the variable name in the SDOTOOL Workspace.
+To view the optimized design variable values, click the variable name in the Response Optimization Tool Workspace.
 The optimized values of the design variables are automatically updated in the Simulink model.

 % Close the model delete(sdotool('sdoHydraulicCylinder')) bdclose('sdoHydraulicCylinder')